nuxt-community/google-optimize-module/README.md

 </script>
 ```

-If you have custom CSS for each test, you can import it inside experiment js file.
+If you have custom CSS for each test, you can import it inside your experiment's `.js` file.

 `experiments/background-color/index.js`: